-Over 30 Years: The Mectizan® Donation Program
+35 Years: The Mectizan® Donation Program

 Our commitment: “as much as needed, for as long as needed…"

-This all began to change in the mid-to-late 1970s, when Dr. William Campbell of MSD Research Laboratories suggested the use of ivermectin (later named Mectizan) for river blindness in humans.
+This all began to change in the mid-to-late 1970s when Dr. William Campbell of MSD Research Laboratories suggested the use of ivermectin (later named Mectizan) for river blindness in humans.
 Following the breakthrough lab work by Dr. Campbell, another MSD researcher, Dr. Mohammed Aziz, championed the clinical development of Mectizan.
 Dr. Aziz led the collaboration with the World Health Organization (WHO) in the early 1980s to design and implement field studies in West Africa that, ultimately, proved the effectiveness of the drug against river blindness.

 In 1987, MSD committed to donate Mectizan – as much as needed, for as long as needed – with the goal to help eliminate river blindness.

 Today, the MDP is the longest-running, disease-specific drug donation program of its kind and has been influential in the development of a number of other drug donation programs.
 And, the MDP’s community-directed strategy used to distribute Mectizan has enabled add-on health services to be introduced in remote communities where health services are limited.
-The program reaches more than 300 million people in the affected areas annually, with more than 3.4 billion treatments donated since 1987.
+The program reaches more than 300 million people in the affected areas annually, with more than 4.4 billion treatments donated since 1987.

 “This pioneering program has changed the face of global health over the past three decades,” said Yao Sodahlon, head of the MDP.
 “When I visit communities where Mectizan is donated, I can see how the program has helped alleviate suffering and allowed people to live better and healthier lives.”

-One of the leading causes of preventable blindness worldwide.
+River blindness is one of the leading causes of preventable blindness worldwide.
 Transmitted through the bite of black flies — which live and breed near fast-flowing streams and rivers — and can cause intense itching, permanent skin and eye lesions and, over time, blindness.
 It has historically been prevalent in remote rural areas of 36 countries (in Africa, Latin America, and in Yemen.)

 Also known as elephantiasis, LF results in disfiguring swelling in the limbs and genitals.
 Parasitic infection spread by mosquitoes and damages the human lymphatic system.
 More than 1.3 billion people are at risk, and 30 percent of those infected live in Africa.